DavidBroadway/magrec/README.md

 ### 1.3.
 GPU processing

-As the network learn a single image, it can be run on the cpu without any problem.
+As the network learns on a single image, it can be run on the cpu without any problem.

 ##  2. Usage